awsdocs/aws-java-developer-guide-v2/doc_source/basics.rst

    limitations under the License.

 ##########################################
-Using the |sdk-java| 2.0 Developer Preview
+Using the |sdk-java-v2| Developer Preview
 ##########################################

 .. meta::